LlewBach/cydymiaith/TESTING.md

 [Back to top](#cydymiaith-testing-documentation)

+### Unregistered Users

+#### Visibility

+1) Navigate to cydymiaith in the Chrome browser.
+2) From the Home page, click on the Posts navbar item.

+### Student Role

 Feature abilities and limitations are dependent on the user's role.
 I will start with the Student role.

-### Student Role

 #### Registration